Women’s Institute

 We are still keeping in touch via our monthly newsletter, as well as via our WhatsApp group, where members are sharing photos and their news with each other.

-Oct 12th AGM
+Oct 10th AGM

-Sue Dewhirst ( press secretary)
+Sue Dewhirst ( President)

 Leave a Reply